Hui-jhongChoi/Hui-jhongChoi.github.io/_research/InflationUncertainty.md

 collection: research
 category: workingpapers
 permalink: /research/2023-12-18 Inflation Uncertainty
-excerpt: 'In this study, we investigate the factors that possess information on future inflation uncertainty.
+excerpt: 'In this study, we investigate the factors that possess information on future inflation uncertainty among many macroeconomic and uncertainty indices.
 Contrary to prior studies suggesting that the inflation level is essentially a unique factor explaining inflation uncertainty, our findings reveal that survey inflation expectations and the capacity utilization rate are significantly more relevant in terms of predictability.
 '
 # date: 2023
 status: 'R&R'